-In the meantime, the agreed preliminary warning envelope definitions have been supplied to the helicopter operators for implementation in their FDM analysis programmes.
-This will enable the envelopes to be assessed, primarily for nuisance alert rate, across a wider range of helicopter types - see item 5.
+The agreed preliminary warning envelope definitions have been supplied to the helicopter operators for implementation in their FDM analysis programmes.
+This will enable the envelopes to be assessed, primarily for nuisance alert rate, across a wider range of helicopter types.
+Results for the S92 and AW139 in particular are awaited.

-In addition, the contract for the work on warning form/format waslet to Cranfield University working with Royal Holloway University of London in June 2015.
-The formal project launch meeting took place on 30 July but Cranfield were authorised to start work on the literature review at the beginning of June and also attended the 17 June meeting with Honeywell.
-The last progress meeting was held on 27 November 2015; the next has been scheduled for 10 March 2016.
-This work is due to be completed by June 2016.
-A second set of flight simulator trials is envisaged once this work has been completed and the results implemented in the prototype HTAWS computer.
+In addition, the contract for the work on warning form/format was let to Cranfield University working with Royal Holloway University of London in June 2015.
+The last progress meeting was held on 15 June 2016.
+Laboratory trials of a range of auditory warnings have been completed and the results are presently being analysed.
+Further flight simulator trials may be undertaken once this work has been completed and the results implemented in the prototype HTAWS computer.